 This didn't catch God off guard.
 He solved this “problem” in the person of…

 The Bible says He's the infinite God-man: fully God and fully man.
-It says, “In the beginning was the Word [Jesus]… and the Word [Jesus] was God… And the Word [Jesus] was made flesh, and dwelt among us.”
-(John 1:1,14).
-Jesus came to earth and lived a sinless life.
+It says, “In the beginning was the Word [Jesus], and the Word was with God, and the Word was God… And the Word became flesh and dwelt among us.”
+(John 1:1,14) Jesus came to earth and lived a sinless life.

-While on earth, He died on the cross to pay the penalty for our sins and rose from the grave to purchase a place for us in heaven.
-Jesus said, “I am the way, the truth, and the life; no man cometh unto the Father, but by me” (John 14:6).
+While on earth, Jesus died on the cross to pay the penalty for our sins and rose from the grave to purchase a place for us in heaven.
+Jesus said, “I am the way, and the truth, and the life.
+No one comes to the Father except through me.”
+(John 14:6)

-Let's say my right hand represents my life, a book on top of my hand represents all my sins, and the ceiling represents God.
-My life is being weighed down by my sin, and I can't get up to God (heaven).
-But the Bible says, “All we like sheep have gone astray; we have turned every one to his own way; and the Lord hath laid on Him [Jesus] the iniquity [sin] of us all” (Isaiah 53:6).
-If you can imagine that book of sin on my right hand being “laid on Him” instead of laying on my life (on my right hand), now I don't have that sin weighing down my life, and God sees me as righteous and invites me into His heaven.
+If sin is not dealt with, it separates us from God.
+Thankfully, the Bible says, “All we like sheep have gone astray; we have turned—every one—to his own way; and the LORD has laid on him the iniquity of us all. ” (Isaiah 53:6).
+With my sin laid on Jesus, God sees me as righteous and invites me into His heaven.
 Jesus Christ bore our sin on the cross and now offers you eternal life (heaven) as a free gift.